bew/dotfiles/README.md

 Check READMEs in nvim/ & zsh/

+### Home environment managed by Nix

+TODO: add bootstrap commands for home managed by Nix!

 ## git lfs

 Some big binaries are tracked using git-lfs, you'll need to install it in your environment, then ask it to install itself in your project's git config with: